thoughtbot/testing-rails/book/introduction/example_app.md

 This book comes with a bundled [example application], a Reddit clone called Reddat.
 If you are unfamiliar with Reddit, it is an online community for posting links and text posts.
 People can then comment on and upvote those posts.
+Ours will be a simplified version with no users (anyone can post) and only link posts.
 Make sure that you sign into GitHub before attempting to view the example application and commit links, or you'll receive a 404 error.

 [example application]: https://github.com/thoughtbot/testing-rails/tree/master/example_app